Ambassador of Peace

 Recent Achievements and Recognition

-In recognition of his profound impact on individuals and his contribution toward the world's understanding of peace, Prem has received many keys to cities and awards, and has been named an Ambassador of Peace four times: by UNIPAZ (University of Peace in Brazil) and three government organizations.
+In recognition of his profound impact on individuals and his contribution toward the world’s understanding of peace, Prem has received many keys to cities and awards (see panel on this page), and has been named an Ambassador of Peace four times: by UNIPAZ (University of Peace in Brazil) and three government organizations.
 In 2012, Prem was awarded the Asia Pacific Brands Association’s BrandLaureate Lifetime Achievement award, reserved for statesmen and individuals whose actions and work have positively impacted the lives of people and the world at large.
-The other three recipients of this prestigious award include Nelson Mandela and Hillary Clinton.
+Other recipients of this prestigious award include Nelson Mandela and Hillary Clinton.

 In a specially prepared video for the Nordic Peace Conference in Oslo, Prem emphasized the very real possibility of peace in our lifetime.
 He said: “There are people who are very greedy, there are people who don’t care.
 But in my opinion, that is a minority.
 The majority of the people on the face of this earth want peace, and if this is true, then peace on earth is a very achievable objective.
 People say it’s not going to happen.
 Well, let this time belong to those who believe it can happen, not to the ones who say it cannot.”